Glossy, lustre, matte or watercolor paper?

-The image to the right visually compares reflections with and without a covering glass on semi-gloss (lustre) and matte paper.
-Notice how the semi-gloss paper shows an expanded glare beyond the reflection (top), but the unglazed matte paper shows a reflection only on the glass.
-When both papers are covered with ordinary framing glass, both have a well-defined reflection of the overhead canister light.
-But gloss, semi-gloss and lustre papers have additional expanded glare that makes it much more difficult to view the photograph without glare.
+The image to the left visually compares reflections with and without a covering glass on semi-gloss (lustre) and matte paper.
+Notice how the semi-gloss paper (top) shows an expanded glare beyond the reflection, but the unglazed matte paper (bottom) shows a reflection only on the glass.
+When both papers are covered with ordinary framing glass (right side), both have a well-defined reflection of the overhead canister light.
+But gloss, semi-gloss and lustre papers have expanded glare that makes it much more difficult to view the photograph without glare.

 The texture of matte and watercolor papers eliminates the mirror-like shiny reflections of glossy, semi-gloss and lustre papers.
 The texture also reduces the contrast of a picture making the blacks seem less black, the whites not as white and colors in general not as saturated.